CONDITIONS

 You should seek help if:

-Your period pain is severe and limits your activities
+Your period pain is severe and affects your daily life

 Pain isn’t relieved by regular painkillers